Your brand identity should be like a fingerprint – unique and associated with your business only.

 Losing customers (not to mention all of the accompanying revenue) is bad news.
-But, it’s especially painful to lose customers to such an easily avoided misstep.
+But, it’s excruciating to lose customers to such an easily avoided misstep.

 And, the danger doesn’t stop there.
 If your competition does something unethical and their reputation takes a hit, your reputation may be impacted as well!
 Guilt by association, fair or not, is a real threat.

 And, making a logo change when a PR disaster is already upon you is the wrong approach.
 Rebranding in the wake of a PR crisis is reactive.
 Worse, it implies that you may have actually done something wrong.

 Instead of stock art… Stand out from the competition with a unique logo and authentic photos of your products, services, and employees.
 Share more about your business.
 The more clearly you articulate your brand identity, the more you’ll differentiate your business from the pack.